 *Module content in French will remain available through the website.
 Click the FR button in the upper navigation bar to access the modules in French.

 The Ontario Extend program is a series of six online modules designed around the “Anatomy of the 21st Century Educator” framework developed by Simon Bates (2016).
 The program encompasses the knowledge, skills, and attitudes identified as the foundational skills required to “thrive (and not just survive) in a digital world” (Coldwell-Nelson, 2018; Martin & Grudziecki, 2006).
 The Ontario Extend “Anatomy of an Empowered Educator” framework is highlighted below.

 Each module takes on average 4-6 hours to complete and are designed to be self-paced.
 You can complete the modules asynchronously on your own or by participating in facilitated learning experiences.
 Facilitated workshops and community sessions occur during the fall, winter and summer semesters.
 Check our homepage for the full schedule.
 Reminders and other important information will be announced in the Brightspace learning environment.
 We encourage you to explore the content, consider the resources, experience the activities, and reflect on your practice.
 Completing the modules will equip you with the ability to;

-- An understanding and appreciation of what research has to say about how people learn.
+- describe what evidence-based research has to say about how people learn.

-- The ability to curate, develop, use, and share appropriate educational resources.
+- curate, develop, use, evaluate and share appropriate educational resources.

-- Skill in discerning the possibilities—and limitations—of technology to support teaching and learning.
+- demonstrate your skill in discerning the possibilities—and limitations—of technology to support teaching and learning.

-- Professional learning networks through collaborations with other disciplines.
+- develop professional learning networks through collaborations with other disciplines.

-- A willingness to experiment: to try, reflect, and learn from new approaches, pedagogies, and technologies to support learning (Bates, 2014).
+- to try, reflect, and learn from new approaches, pedagogies, and technologies to support learning (Bates, 2014).